 If you are getting care and services from CVT or a similar program, you automatically qualify for this special MA program.
 You don’t have to be a “qualified” noncitizen.
 You don’t have to be in an MA category.
 You don’t even have to have a low income or assets!

-MA for Pregnant Women and Children – Children’s Health Insurance Program (CHIP)
+MA for Pregnant People and Children – Children’s Health Insurance Program (CHIP)

 Children who are in the U.S. legally are eligible for MA.
 This includes children who have Temporary Protected Status (TPS), who have applied for but don't yet have asylum, etc. They don’t have to be “qualified” noncitizens.
 Funding for MA for children who are not “qualified” comes from CHIP.

 The second MN health care program is MinnesotaCare (MNCare).
 You can get MNCare if you aren’t eligible for MA because your income is too high.
 You have to pay a premium in MNCare.
 MNCare has sliding fees so you pay based on your income.
 You can also get MNCare if you don’t fall in an MA category, if you are in your 5-year waiting period for MA, or if you are not a “qualified” noncitizen.
-MNCare does not offer home health care services.
+Unlike MA, MNCare does not offer home health care services, non-emergency medical transportation, mental health case management, or housing stabilization services.

 In most cases, noncitizens who are living in the U.S. legally must have income between 137% and 200% of the federal poverty guidelines (FPG) to qualify for MNCare.
 Because MA counts sponsor income but MNCare doesn’t, noncitizens can be over the MA income limits but not have enough income to qualify for MNCare.
 The income levels depend on the number of people in the household.
 Because of this gap, the state created a Safety Net Program so people in this situation can get MA or MNCare, depending on their projected annual income.